bretgithub/letter_guessing_game/README.md

 * Strings
 * Debugging

+#### NOTE: THIS IS THE ASSIGNMENT THAT WAS TURNED IN FOR GRADING

 ## Roadmap
 I intend to redesign this page with more styling using Bootstrap to jazz it up

 ## Feedback
-Open to feedback, I posted pain-points in the comments of the <a href="https://github.com/bretgithub/basic-portfolio/blob/master/assets/css/style.css">style.css</a> file.
+Open to feedback and how to finish the logic, restructure code.

 ## Shoutout
 Props to Molly, Joe, and Trae who are our cohort's TAs who helped work through logic and how to better structure the code in a way that would allow me to write more efficient functions.